Reading Nutritional Labels

 It is important to take note of the size of a single serving, as well as how many servings are in a package.
 You may be surprised to see what a single serving size actually looks like.

 This number can be found below the serving size and dictates how many calories can be found in each serving.
 Nutrition labels are typically based on 2,000 calorie-a-day diets, but your daily allotment of calories will vary depending on your age, gender and weight loss goals.

 Sodium, Cholesterol, Fats and Carbs

 Below the total calorie count on a nutrition label, lies a short list of things to limit: sodium, fat, carbs and cholesterol.
-Typical diet plans recommend that you consume no more than 56-78 grams of fat per day including saturated fat of 16 grams or less, trans fat of 2 grams or less, and 300 mg cholesterol or less for a 2,000 calorie a day diet.
+Health experts recommend that you keep your intake of saturated fat, trans fat and cholesterol as low as possible as part of a nutritionally balanced diet.

 Vitamins and Minerals

 After carbs and fat, a nutrition label includes dietary fiber, vitamin and mineral percentages.
 Eating enough of these nutrients can improve your health and help reduce the risk of some diseases and conditions.
 And eating a diet rich in fruits, vegetables and whole grains can help.

 You can use the nutrition label not only to help limit those nutrients you want to cut back on but also to increase those nutrients you need to consume in greater amounts.